 Zion Baptist Church was formed in 1780 as a Strict and Particular Baptist Church when a group of seven Christians from Battle were helped by an established church in Rye.
 Within a few years land had been purchased and a building erected.
 The church was a founder member of the Baptist Union and has supported the Baptist Missionary Society since 1792.

-Since 1820, the congregation has been based at Zion Chapel at the heart of the town; it is the third building the fellowship has used.
+So, since 1820, the congregation has been based at Zion Chapel at the heart of the town; it is the third building the fellowship has used, the second being temporary premises nearby.
 For most of the 20th century the church was a typical country chapel congregation comprising around 40 members and a Sunday School, led by a succession of retired ministers or lay pastors.
 In 1979 John Halliday was called as lay-pastor, the first time for many years a young married man had been entrusted with this task.
 The church was in a state of shock when John was accidentally killed five months into his pastorate.

 In 1981 Dennis Nolan was called, initially as lay pastor, and asked to lead the congregation for a period of three months.
 That was extended twice and, in 1983, Dennis was ordained.
 He then became the church’s full time minister with the help of the Baptist Union’s Home Mission fund on 1 January 1984.
 The church grew and Home Mission support was not needed after 1986.

-Dennis Nolan continued to serve as senior pastor, with the addition (during the 1990’s) of a team of full-time staff, including an associate pastor and a full-time elder.
+Dennis Nolan continued to serve as senior pastor, with the addition (during the 1990’s) of a team of full-time staff until 2016.

 Since 1976 there has been a continuous programme of improving and updating the facilities in Mount Street.